Cloaked04/cloaked04.github.io/_posts/2017-07-29-Stack-Overflow.md

 Moreover, the top 10% tags account for more than 80%  of the questions on Stack Overflow.

 Moving further!
 Upon formating the data from Posts into Pandas Dataframe, I see that there are more than one tags for most of the questions.
 This can be used to generate some interesting visualisations.
-Determining the co-occurence pairs is a very tedious task so I take the top 120 tags and plot the co-occurence.
+Determining the co-occurence pairs is a very tedious task, so I take the top 200 tags for the task.

 Now, I made a degression to  study about **Graph Theory**.
 But why?